Mohanmala Maladev Gohain

-Mohanmala Maladev Gohain, Barjana Gohain or simply know as Mohanmala Gohain, was the third son of great Rudra Singha.
-He held the rank of Namrup Raja, he was the lawful third heir to the throne after Pramatta Singha according to his father's wish.
+Mohanmala Maladev Gohain, Barjana Gohain or simply known as Mohanmala Gohain, was the third son of Rudra Singha, a king of the medieval kingdom of Ahom in Assam, present-day India.

 Denial to the throne

 He had an attack of smallpox, but it was Keertichandra Borbarua, grown as very prominent figure.
 The rising power denied the claims of Mohanmala Gohaindeo to the throne and gave it away to his younger brother Rajeswar Singha.
 On his advice, he was exiled to Namrup.